Skip to main content

 A word in the Sioux language meaning “sea mist.”

-(YT-149: displacement 325; length l00'0"; beam 25'0"; draft 9'7"; speed 12 knots; class Woban)
+(YT-149: displacement 325; length l00'0"; beam 25'0"; draft 9'7"; speed 12.0 knots; class Woban)

-Toka (YT-149) was laid down on 3 October 1940 at Bay City, Mich., by the Defoe Bridge & Metal Works; launched on 15 April 1941; completed and delivered to the Navy on 24 May 1941; and placed in service on 3 June 1941.
+Toka (YT-149) was laid down on 3 October 1940 at Bay City, Mich., by the Defoe Bridge & Metal Works; and launched on 15 April 1941.

+Completed and delivered to the Navy on 24 May 1941, Toka was placed in service on 3 June 1941.
 Not long thereafter, Toka reported for duty with the Fourth Naval District at Philadelphia, Pa., where she served as a district tug throughout World War II and for almost 24 years thereafter.
-During her service there, she changed designations twice.
-On 15 May 1944, she became a large harbor tug and received the identification number YTB-149.
-Some 18 years later, she was still assigned to Philadelphia when she was redesignated a medium harbor tug, YTM-149, in February 1962.
-However, in 1968, Toka changed assignments from the Fourth Naval District to the Thirteenth Naval District.
-She was placed out of service, in reserve, at Bremerton, Wash., in November 1978.
+During her service there, on 15 May 1944, she was designated as a harbor tug (big) and received the identification number YTB-149.
+Some 18 years later, she was still assigned to Philadelphia when she was redesignated as a medium harbor tug, YTM-149, in February 1962.

 Updated, Robert J. Cressman